-• In 2005/06 a 32-year agreement was made to provide and maintain social housing within Stonebridge.
+In 2005/06 a 32 year agreement was made to provide and maintain social housing within Stonebridge.
 Whether or not a block of flats or house paid for by this contract appears on Brent's balance sheet was determined by a tenant's vote at the start of the contract.
 The PFI operator manages and maintains these properties on behalf of Brent.

-A provision of £6.8m is maintained to smooth any in-year gaps between rental income and PFI credits versus the costs of the contract within the Non-HRA Housing PFI (Brent Co-Efficient).
-The £6.8m provision matches the current estimate for what is required up to the end of the contract in 2028-29.
+A provision of £11.9m is maintained to smooth any in-year gaps between rental income and PFI credits versus the costs of the contract within the Non-HRA Housing PFI.
 Please refer to note 9.